apache/ozone/.github/pull_request_template.md

 (Please fill in changes proposed in this fix)

-## What is the link to the Apache JIRA
+## What is the link to the Apache JIRA?

 (Please create an issue in ASF JIRA before opening a pull request, and you need to set the title of the pull request which starts with